silvinor/www/_posts/2026-08-14-loneliness-snowball.md

 The second is the inference.
 Nothing in it says autistic people are dangerous.
 The great majority of what this section describes never goes anywhere near a criminal threshold; it ends in an unanswered message and a friendship that quietly stops.

-The third is the shape of the evidence base, which I have already flagged and will repeat because it is the one most easily forgotten.
+The third is the shape of the evidence base, and it is the one most easily forgotten.
 A literature that only studies a behaviour at its most harmful will make that behaviour look worse than it is, every time.

 But the Stokes paper contains one finding that explains far more than the headline does, and it is not about pursuit at all.
 The autistic participants were reported as having learned romantic skills from essentially nowhere: not from parents, not siblings, not observation, not media, not sex education, not peers. [^50] Every channel the rest of the population uses to absorb the rules had failed to deliver.